 You can volunteer for us.
 Today.
 Yes, you.

 The Ubyssey is made entirely by UBC students.
-And while there’s 15 full and part-time editors around to help run the paper, the vast majority of content is produced by volunteers.
+And while there are 10 full-time editors around to help run the paper, volunteers produce the vast majority of our content.
 Volunteers like you.
 Whether you want to write one article a semester or an article or day, there’s a place for you at The Ubyssey—this paper has survived and thrived for 95 years because it has truly been a student paper, open to any student who wants to take part.
 So what are you waiting for?

 - How do I get started?